-The Headteacher has overall responsibility for the development of IHPs for pupils with medical conditions.
-This has been delegated to Mrs R Connolly.
+The Headteacher/Head of School has overall responsibility for the development of IHPs for pupils with medical conditions.
+This has been delegated to Mrs R Connolly and Miss L Davies.

 Plans will be reviewed at least annually, or earlier if there is evidence that the pupil's needs have changed.